White Terror (Russia): Eastern Russia

+Even the Czech-Slovaks, who had spearheaded the anti-Bolshevik uprising in Siberia, became appalled by Kolchak's regime in Omsk.
+On November 15, 1919, they delivered a memorandum to the Allied representatives in Vladivostok:The military authorities of the Government of Omsk are permitting criminal actions that will stagger the entire world.
+The burning of villages, the murder of masses of peaceful inhabitants, and the shooting of hundreds of persons of democratic convictions and also those only suspected of political disloyalty occurs daily.
+Two days later, General Radola Gajda led a revolt in Vladivostok against Kolchak's authority.

 In the Urals, Siberia, and the Far East, extraordinary cruelty was practiced by several Cossack warlords: B. Annenkov, A. Dutov, G. Semyonov, and I. Kalmykov.
-During the trial against Annenkov, there was testimony about the robbing peasants and atrocities under the slogan: “We have no restrictions!
+During the trial against Annenkov, there was testimony about the robbing of peasants and atrocities perpetrated under the slogan: “We have no restrictions!
 God is with us and Ataman Annenkov: slash right and left!”.
 In September 1918, during the suppression of peasant uprisings in Slavgorod county, Annenkov tortured and killed up to 500 people.
 The village of Black Dole was burned down, after which peasants were tortured and shot, including the wives and children of the peasants.
 Girls of Slavgorod and surrounding areas were brought to Annenkov's train, raped, and then shot.
 According to an eyewitness, Annenkov behaved with brutal torture: victims had their eyes gouged and tongues and strips of their back cut off, were buried alive, or tied to horses.
 In Semipalatinsk, Annenkov threatened to shoot every fifth resident if the city refused to pay indemnities.